-I was listening to a recent episode of the Accident Creative Podcast which discusses this exact topic: taking information, turning it into data, which creates knowledge, which then generates understanding that drives change.
+I was listening to a recent episode of the Accidental Creative Podcast which discusses this exact topic: taking information, turning it into data, which creates knowledge, which then generates understanding, that drives change.

 I won’t recap the entire podcast, but it’s worth a listen if you are interested in that kind of thing.